President and Chief Executive Officer

 Dr. Mazaheri was the Founder, President and Scientific Director of ID Labs Biotechnology for over 20 years before it was acquired by Empire Genomics in 2014.
 Dr. Mazaheri led strategic global business development for ID Labs, including the commercialization and branding of in vitro diagnostics, cytogenetic tissue culture and cancer-related molecular genetics technologies.
 Prior to ID Labs, he worked in hospital oncology and transplant laboratories, conducting research and development of in vitro diagnostics.
 In addition, he conducted clinical biotechnology multi-center research trials in the bio-pharma industry.

 Dr. Mazaheri received his postdoctoral training in Immunology at McGill University.
-He holds a PhD in Pathology/Immunology and a Dip Bact from the University of London, and a Bachelor of Science from the University of Leeds.
+He holds a PhD in Pathology/Immunology and a Dip Bact from the University of London, and a BS from the University of Leeds.

 Mr. Scarpello is responsible for directing the commercial business development activities for Empire Genomics.
 Since joining Empire Genomics in 2009, he has been a contributor to the growth of the company through establishing relationships with customers, guiding product and service line extensions as well as entry into new markets.